mddanish00/react-utterances-client/README.md

 ## Wait, did we have `utterance-react-component` already?
 Is another component needed?

+My main motivation is to resolve the bug that I encountered when using `utterance-react-component`.

-That component loads the script `https://utteranc.es/client.js` and passes the props to that script.
+`utterance-react-component` loads the script `https://utteranc.es/client.js` and passes the props to that script.
 The problem is the component will have the same bugs as `client.js` and at the point I am writing this still exists.

 Refer to [utterances issue #624][utterances-i#624] and [utterances-component issue #393][utterances-component-i#393].